-Each week, you are expected to read a substantial article (more than 1000 words) on the week's topic or the equivalent in another medium - and give a verbal report on it to the class lasting 30 to 60
+Each week, you are expected to read a substantial article (more than 1000 words) on the week's topic - or the equivalent in another medium - and give a verbal report on it to the class lasting 30 to 60 seconds.
+Describe the article, tell what it says and explain its significance.

-The topic for week 2 is conspiracy theories.
-Topics for later weeks will be decided in your class.
+The topic for week 1 is conspiracy theories.
+Topics for later weeks will be decided in your tute class.

-Suggestions from last year's class Some favourite topics were - in order of preference - protest music, culture jamming, riots, counterculture, serial killers and honour killing.
+Suggestions from previous classes Some favourite topics were protest music, culture jamming, riots, euthanasia, torture, counterculture, serial killers, honour killing and cannibalism.

 The most important skill for you to learn and practise is to speak to the others in the class without reading.
 Jot down a few notes to remind you about key points, or go entirely from memory.
-If you get nervous, practise by yourself one or more times.
+If you tend to get nervous, practise by yourself one or more times.
 One minute goes by very quickly!